-- (e) Procedure to develop and implement an educational program for project developers regarding designs to control water quality effects from stormwater, and a training program for plan review staff regarding stormwater standards, site design techniques and controls, including training regarding GI/LID/Sustainability practices.
-Training may be developed independently or obtained from outside resources, i.e. federal, state, or local experts; - (f) Procedures for site inspection and enforcement to ensure proper long-term operation, maintenance, and repair of stormwater management practices that are put into place as part of construction projects/activities.
-Procedure(s) shall include the requirement that as-built plans be submitted within ninety (90) days of completion of construction projects/activities that include controls designed to manage the stormwater associated with the completed site (post-construction stormwater management).
+water quality effects from stormwater, and a training program for plan review staff regarding stormwater standards, site design techniques and controls, including training regarding GI/LID/Sustainability practices.
+Training may be developed independently or obtained from outside resources, i.e. federal, state, or local experts;

+(f) Procedures for site inspection and enforcement to ensure proper long-term operation, maintenance, and repair of stormwater management practices that are put into place as part of construction projects/activities.
+Procedure(s) shall include the requirement that as-built plans be submitted within ninety (90) days of completion of construction projects/activities that include controls designed to manage the stormwater associated with the completed site (postconstruction stormwater management).
 Procedure(s) may include the use of dedicated funds or escrow accounts for development projects or the adoption by the permittee of all privately owned control measures.
 This may also include the development of maintenance contracts between the owner of the control measure and the permittee.
-The maintenance contract shall include verification of maintenance practices by the owner, allows the MS4 owner/operator to inspect the maintenance practices, and perform maintenance if inspections indicate neglect by the owner; - (g) Procedures to control the discharge of pollutants related to commercial application and distribution of pesticides, herbicides, and fertilizers where permittee(s) hold jurisdiction over lands not directly owned by that entity (e.g., incorporated city).
-The procedures must ensure that herbicides and pesticides applicators doing business within the permittee's
+The maintenance contract shall include verification of maintenance practices by the owner, allows the MS4 owner/operator to inspect the maintenance practices, and perform maintenance if inspections indicate neglect by the owner;

-- reviewers, on construction project teams will receive such training. - SRS in conjunction with FM will inspect campus stormwater management and control systems to assure long-term operation, maintenance and repair of stormwater management and control systems.
+construction project teams will receive such training.

+- EHS in conjunction with FM will inspect campus stormwater management and control systems to assure long-term operation, maintenance and repair of stormwater management and control systems.
 UNM contractors are already required to submit project as built plans to PDC upon completion.
 These plans are stored in PDC's database.
 The number of such inspections will be mentioned in UNM's Annual Reports to EPA. - UNM's Integrated Pest Management (IPM) manual applies to UNM campus wide.
 FM will review and revise the IPM, provide more IPM related training to employees, seek less toxic and equally less expensive new approaches.
-SRS will work with FM to review their protocols for applying herbicides and fertilizers and will work to monitor the use of pesticides, herbicides, and fertilizers.
+EHS will work with FM to review their protocols for applying herbicides and fertilizers and will work to monitor the use of pesticides, herbicides, and fertilizers.

-- LID implementation in the Annual Report. - Discussion of maintenance and inspections of stormwater control features in Annual Report.
+in the Annual Report.

-As part of the preventive maintenance program, the UNM Facilities Management department inspects stormwater management and control systems to assure long-term operation, maintenance and repair.
+Discussion of maintenance and inspections of stormwater control features in Annual Report.
+As part of the preventive maintenance program, the UNM Facilities Management department inspects stormwater management and control systems to assure longterm operation, maintenance and repair.

-SRS has developed inspection checklists used to inspect campus stormwater management and control systems to assure long-term operation, maintenance and repair of storm water management and control systems.
+EHS has developed inspection checklists used to inspect campus stormwater management and control systems to assure long-term operation, maintenance and repair of storm water management and control systems.